Erbology

 During the pandemic, banana bread was the top choice for bakers who wanted a distracting activity which wasn’t too complicated, used easily available ingredients, and could be easily eaten by a small household.

 Few of us were particularly interested in making healthy additions or subtractions at that time.
-That’s likely because, as we can see from the last 90 years, banana bread must surely be one of our all time favorite comfort foods.
+That’s likely because, as we can see from the last 90 years, banana bread must surely be one of our all time favourite comfort foods.

 We turn to banana bread in times of worry because everything about it is comforting.
 From its moist, sweet and slightly chewy texture to the warming scent of its spices, banana bread is a salve for troubled minds.